mako-ai/mono/api/src/connectors/README.md

 1. Create a new directory for your connector (e.g., `salesforce/`)
 2. Create a connector class that extends `BaseConnector`
-3. Create a sync service class (optional, for complex sync logic)
-4. Add an `index.ts` file to export your connector
+3. Add an `index.ts` file to export your connector
-5. Include an `icon.svg` file for the web interface
+4. Include an `icon.svg` file for the web interface
-6. Register your connector in `registry.ts`
+5. The connector will be automatically discovered by the registry

 ### Example Connector Implementation